 Is Paying Points A Good Idea?

 The key point, when deciding whether to pay points, is that the longer you plan to have the loan or the property, the more sense it makes to pay as many points as possible upfront.
-On the other hand, if you need the least expensive possible closing expenses, selecting to not buy any points is probably the best way to go.
+On the other hand, if you need the least expensive possible closing costs, choosing not buy any hard money loan points is probably the best way to go.

-Paying points at closing can decrease your interest and bring you savings.
+Paying points at closing can decrease your interest rate and save you money over the course of the hard money loan.

 You can find various online calculators that can help you see the differences that points can make with any particular loan.
 You simply input the info that you have, such as the amount of the loan, the length of the loan, interest rate, and points paid, and the calculator will generate the figures.
-This is an excellent way to get quick details on points and how they can affect your loan in the long run.
+This is an excellent way to get quick details on points and how they can affect your hard money loan in the long run, together with other closing costs.